loxer/GT2roguelike/README.md

 ## Story

-You play as a old phone who has just been trown out for a brand new jphone who is way better looking, smarter and hasn't had it's battery programmed to die for no reason.
-So what do you do just turn to dust or play electro dungeon and break that jphones into a million pieces.
+You play as an old phone that has just been trown out for a brand new jPhone which is way better looking, smarter and hasn't had it's battery programmed to die for no reason.
+So rather than turning to dust you enter the Electro Dungeon to break that jPhone into a Million pieces.

 ## Play
 - to play Electro Dungeon on Windows, get it from our [releases page](https://github.com/daaning/GT2roguelike/releases)